Two of Us (2000 film): Historical background

 There was great public demand for a Beatles reunion during the 1970s.
 For example, in September 1976, American promoter Sid Bernstein, who had booked many of the Beatles' historic American appearances in 1964-1966, published a full-page ad in the New York Times publicly requesting the group to reunite and offering millions of dollars.
 On April 24, 1976, Saturday Night Live producer Lorne Michaels parodied such offers with an on-air announcement that he would pay the Beatles $3,000 if they would perform on his program together:

-Hi, I’m Lorne Michaels, the producer of “Saturday Night”.
-Right now, we’re being seen by approximately 22 million viewers, but please allow me, if I may, to address myself to just four very special people – John, Paul, George, and Ringo – the Beatles: Lately there have been a lot of rumors to the effect that the four of you might be getting back together.
+Hi, I'm Lorne Michaels, the producer of "Saturday Night".
+Right now, we're being seen by approximately 22 million viewers, but please allow me, if I may, to address myself to just four very special people – John, Paul, George, and Ringo – the Beatles: Lately there have been a lot of rumors to the effect that the four of you might be getting back together.
 That would be great.
 In my book, the Beatles are the best thing that ever happened to music.
-It goes even deeper than that – you’re not just a musical group, you’re a part of us.
+It goes even deeper than that – you're not just a musical group, you're a part of us.
 We grew up with you.

-It’s for this reason that I am inviting you to come on our show.
-Now, we’ve heard and read a lot about personality and legal conflicts that might prevent you guys from reuniting.
-That’s something which is none of my business.
-That’s a personal problem.
+It's for this reason that I am inviting you to come on our show.
+Now, we've heard and read a lot about personality and legal conflicts that might prevent you guys from reuniting.
+That's something which is none of my business.
+That's a personal problem.
 You guys will have to handle that.
-But it’s also been said that no one has yet to come up with enough money to satisy you.
-Well, if it’s money you want, there’s no problem here.
+But it's also been said that no one has yet to come up with enough money to satisfy you.
+Well, if it's money you want, there's no problem here.